Proton Therapy for Prostate Cancer

 For many men with prostate cancer—those whose cancer is least likely to progress—this disease can potentially be addressed with active surveillance.
 For many others with localized cancers, a number of different treatments can be effective options: open prostatectomy, robotic-assisted prostatectomy, conventional radiotherapy, brachytherapy—and now proton therapy.

 For patients who require active intervention, each of these options has pros and cons in terms of the expected outcomes, the duration of treatment and recovery, the possible side effects, the financial costs, and the potential impact on quality of life.
+Learn more about prostate cancer treatment at SCCA.

 The Benefits of Proton Therapy for Prostate Cancer